cairachel9/diabetic/README.md

 ### Study on different image sizes

-As described above, there are various image preprocessing techniques  we can use The image size from Kaggle competition dataset is 512x512, various neural networks usually prefers different image input size: VGG prefers 224x224 while InceptionV3 prefers 299x299.
+The image size from Kaggle competition dataset is 3072x2048 but this image size would be too big for most the training platforms.
+Researchers usually scale down the image size before training.
+Various neural networks usually prefer different image input size: VGG prefers 224x224 while InceptionV3 prefers 299x299.

-We tried various image size for the training with the result below:
+We tried various image size for the training with the result below.
+From our experiment, the 512x512 image size still gives up the best result.

 |Image Size|Accuracy|
 |----------|--------|